georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 them and keeping structures tight elsewhere.

 Two other surgical fixes speak to the elegance of the design.
-First, AMD introduced *RIP* relative addressing because on 32-bit x86, position independent code was a contortion act.
+First, AMD introduced *RIP-relative*[^RIPRelative] addressing, because on 32-bit x86, position-independent code was a contortion act.
+[^RIPRelative]: *RIP-Relative* - Code and data implicitly based of the address of the *RIP* register, so that it can be executed at an arbitrary location in memory more easily.

 You wound up loading addresses into registers and indexing through them.
 With *RIP* relative addressing, code can refer to nearby data using offsets from the instruction pointer.
 That simplified loaders made shared libraries cleaner and reduced fixups.
+Intel had introduced *SYSENTER*[^INT2E] and *SYSEXIT* initially on the 32-bit chips and on x64.
+[^INT2E]: *INT 2E* - the instruction used for a kernel transition on older X86 code.
+Replaced by *SYSCALL* and *SYSRETURN* on AMD64.

+AMD's *SYSCALL* pair
-Intel had introduced *SYSENTER* and *SYSEXIT* initially on the 32-bit chips and on x64.
-AMD's syscall pair became the clean fast path and you get it every time that you call into the OS.
+became the clean fast path and you get it every time that you call into the OS.

 Meanwhile, back on the farm, let's check in on Microsoft.
 Inside NT, moving the